 4. Use Different Shades of the Main Neutral

 If your room is in the beige/cream family, use lots of different tones of cream and beige.
-You can even use different shades of white, since there are so many.
+You can even use different shades of white decor since there are so many.
 If your room is grey, use many different greys.
-You can achieve this through paint, upholstery/fabric, lighting and accessories.
+You can achieve this through neutral paint colors, upholstery/fabric, lighting, and accessories.

 5. Add Something Black

-I like to add black to every room in small touches, even if it’s not a neutral room.
+A little trick I like to use is adding small touches of black to every room, even if it’s not a neutral room.
 If you start looking at images you like, I bet you will see small touches of black in each one.
-It can be a lamp, a trey, a bookend, hardware or something architectural.
+It can be a lamp, a tray, a bookend, hardware, or something architectural.

 6. Add Plants

 Plants are similar to wood.
-They add life to any room.
-If the room doesn’t have enough light for a plant, try one of these low light plants.
+They are nature-based elements that add life to any room.
+If the room doesn’t have enough light for a plant, try one of these low-light plants.
 There are also some excellent faux plants, but they can be pricey.

 Examples of Neutral rooms

-Here are a few examples of staged neutral rooms.
+Here are a few examples of staged rooms with a neutral look.
 That means they are catalog ready.
 See how they use each of these elements to make the rooms look more warm and inviting.

-Here’s an amazing neutral room from Pottery Barn.
+Here’s an amazing room with neutral decor from Pottery Barn.
 It’s awesome because it looks so effortless and comfortable, but when you pick apart the room you can see each of these elements are there.

-This is a neutral bedroom from Ikea.
-There is no pattern, in it but it has all of the others essentials for a neutral rug.
+This is a neutral bedroom from Ikea done in cool greys.
+There is no pattern, in it but it has all of the others essentials for a neutral bedroom.